Beasley Allen has settled another truck accident case.

 The speed limit in the area where the accident occurred was 40 mph, without factoring in rush-hour traffic and construction.
 According to John Haugen’s blackbox download on his vehicle, he was traveling at speeds that reached up to 53 mph right before the accident happened.
 Haugen maintained that he did nothing to cause or contribute to this accident, and stated that Elmore pulled into his lane of travel abruptly, causing the collision.
 He maintained that the speed limit in the area was 55 mph and that it was only 40 mph in the approaching curve.
 Although Haugen disputed the speed limit in the area, he admitted in deposition that he would have been able to avoid hitting our client had he been traveling at 40 mph.

 Our client suffered serious injuries, including a traumatic brain injury; a C4-5-disc herniation causing ventral cord compression, and lumbar facet capsular injury.
 She filed claims of negligence and wantonness in her complaint against CT Transportation, LLC; Florilli Transportation LLC; Ernest Elmore, Jr.; and John Thomas Haugen.
-Plaintiff also alleged negligent hiring, training and supervision against Defendants CT and Florilli.
+She also alleged negligent hiring, training and supervision against Defendants CT Transportation and Florilli Transportation.

 The Plaintiff was represented by Beasley Allen lawyers Chris Glover and Ben Keen from our Atlanta office, along with Gibson Vance, who is based in Montgomery.
 The case was successfully settled for the client.
 The lawyers and staff did a tremendous job in the investigation and presentation in this case.

-As part of our practice as a truck accident law firm, Beasley Allen has lawyers and investigators with experience in handling these often-complicated claims.
+As part of our truck accident practice, Beasley Allen has lawyers and investigators with experience in handling these often-complicated claims.
 Handling a truck accident claim is very different than a standard automobile accident.
 There are many state and federal regulations under the direction of the Federal Motor Carrier Safety Administration (FMCSA) applied to these cases.
 A truck accident law firm must be familiar with these rules, and dedicate time to thorough investigation.